 Ghost stories go all the way back to the first century A.D.
 Greek and Roman authors scribed tales that were told orally around fires.
 This tradition continued into the Medieval Era and has since been part of many cultures around the world.

-What is the First Horror Movie Ever Made?
+The First Horror Movie Ever Made

 What’s Halloween without a scary movie?
 The world’s first horror movie was called The Haunted Castle and came out in 1896.
 It was a French film from influential director Georges Méliès.